EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 #### Output files - kegg-modules

 This subdirectory contains results from evaluating which KEGG modules and pathways are represented in the assembly based on the presence of KEGG Orthologs (KOs).
-For each module, a completeness score is calculated depending on how many required KOs are detected.
+For each module, a completeness score is calculated depending on how many required KOs are detected using the [kegg-pathways-completeness-tool](https://github.com/EBI-Metagenomics/kegg-pathways-completeness-tool).

 - **ERZ12345_kegg_modules_per_contigs.tsv.gz**: This `tsv` file contains the different KEGG modules and their completeness, including the contig they were found on.
 - **ERZ12345_kegg_modules_per_contigs.tsv.gz.gzi**: This file is an index for the per-contig KEGG modules file.